Beginner Mistake: Smashing Every Lob

 Also known as: overhitting the smash, rematar todo

-Smashing Every Lob is the beginner habit of attacking every overhead ball at full power regardless of height, position, or court situation, which produces a high rate of unforced errors compared to selectively choosing when a smash is actually the right shot.
+Smashing Every Lob is the beginner habit of attacking every overhead ball at full power regardless of height, position, or court situation.
+This produces a high rate of unforced errors compared to selectively choosing when a smash is actually the right shot.

 The smash is padel's most satisfying shot, and beginners tend to treat every lob that arrives above shoulder height as an invitation to hit it as hard as possible.
-In reality, a lob that is too high, too deep, or hit while the pair is out of position is a poor smash candidate: an aggressive overhead swung at a ball that is dropping steeply, or hit from behind the service line, is far more likely to sail long or find the net than a controlled placement shot.
-Because padel courts are enclosed, an over-hit smash often rebounds off the back glass and comes right back into play for the opponents — unlike tennis, where an overhit smash is simply out.
+In reality, a lob that is too high, too deep, or hit.
+At the same time, the pair is out of position is a poor smash candidate.
+This means an aggressive overhead swung at a ball that is dropping steeply, or hit from behind the service line, is far more likely to sail long or find the net than a controlled placement shot.
+Because padel courts are enclosed, an over-hit smash often rebounds off the back glass and comes right back into play for the opponents.
+This means unlike tennis, where an overhit smash is simply out.

-A more reliable approach treats the smash as one option among several: a controlled, angled smash when the ball and position are ideal; a softer smash or "bandeja"-style shot when the ball is dropping late or the hitter is not fully set; and occasionally just a solid groundstroke or drop shot when the lob is too deep to attack safely at all.
-Learning to recognise which lobs are genuinely smashable — and which are better played conservatively — reduces unforced errors dramatically for a beginner without sacrificing the aggressive shots that are actually winnable.
+A more reliable approach treats the smash as one option among several.
+This means a controlled, angled smash when the ball and position are ideal.
+A softer smash or "bandeja"-style shot when the ball is dropping late or the hitter is not fully set.
+And occasionally just a solid groundstroke or drop shot when the lob is too deep to attack safely at all.
+Learning to recognise which lobs are genuinely smashable.
+This means and which are better played conservatively.
+This means reduces unforced errors sharply for a beginner without sacrificing the aggressive shots that are actually winnable.

 Example

-A deep, high lob drops just behind the service line; instead of swinging a full smash from an off-balance position, the player takes it as a controlled bandeja, keeping the point alive and the pair at the net.
+A deep, high lob drops just behind the service line.
+Instead of swinging a full smash from an off-balance position, the player takes it as a controlled bandeja.
+This keeps the point alive and the pair at the net.

 Why it matters